-\paragraph{Limitations and Societal Impacts.} Our method exposes vulnerabilities in generative attack pipelines, yet its transferability gains remain bounded by the underlying generator architecture.
-If early‐intermediate block features lack rich semantic cues, or if a generator is designed to learn per-layer semantics differently (\eg U-Net), our distillation mechanism to preserve the semantic integrity of the input yields only limited improvements.
-Although we demonstrate limited transferability on tasks beyond image classification (\eg object detection and segmentation) in a scoped set of experiments, broader evaluation across additional tasks and domains remains necessary.
-By revealing these constraints in publicly available generative models, we contribute to neural network safety.
-The demonstrated transferability of semantic‐aware perturbations underscores the need for adversarial robustness and motivates integrating safety measures, such as early‐block regularization or semantic‐consistency checks, into future network designs.
-Moreover, our approach targeting the adversarial perturbation process directly differs in principle from those that explicitly target benign-adversarial divergence.
-Therefore, our method stands as a compatible method to further enhance those methods, not to be assessed on the same grounds.
+Our method exposes vulnerabilities in generative attack pipelines, yet its transferability gains remain bounded by the underlying generator architecture.
+By revealing these constraints in publicly available generative models, we contribute to exposing safety vulnerabilities of neural networks.
+The demonstrated transferability of generator internal semantic-aware perturbations underscores the need for adversarial robustness and motivates integrating safety measures, such as early‐block regularization or semantic‐consistency checks, into future network designs.
+Moreover, our approach targeting the adversarial perturbation process directly differs in principle from those that explicitly target benign-adversarial divergence in the surrogate model level.
+Therefore, our method stands as a compatible method to enhance those methods further, not to be assessed on the same grounds.